jules2689/trudeau/trudeau/2020-04-20/q_a.md

 ---

 **Question**:
 Mr. Prime Minister.
-Conservative leader Andrew scheer accused you of being inflexible about the number of sittings in parliament.
+Conservative leader Andrew schemer accused you of being inflexible about the number of sittings in parliament.
 I wonder if there's any room fora compromise, two sittings per week, given that moving forward may be preferable to no deal at all?

 **Answer**:
 Look, I don't want to get into arguments with anyone today.
 We are working together amongst all parties to try to figure outta way to both protect and uphold our democracy to ensure that there is proper accountability, while at the same time doing that responsibly.
 I'm hopeful we will be able to come to an appropriate arrangement.